Equitable Damages Definition: Everything You Need to Know

 - Specific Performance - This a court order or decree requiring the party in breach of contract to completely perform their part of the contract.

 - Contract Rescission - The old contract is rescinded.

 - Contract Reformation - The former contract is rewritten to reflect the intentions of each party more clearly and accurately.
 There must be a valid working contract in place before this action can be taken.

 If you need help with the equitable damages definition, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.